FAQs

 No, diagnosing your horse's illness or lameness is the responsibility of a qualified veterinarian.
 Equine massage or bodywork should never be considered a substitute for veterinary medicine.
 It is neither intended nor appropriate for diagnosing illness or lameness.

-Are there situations when my horse should refrain from receiving a massage?
+Are there situations when my horse should refrain from receiving a massage or bodywork?

-Yes, there are certain circumstances when it's best for your horse to avoid massage.
+Yes, there are certain circumstances when it's best for your horse to avoid massage and other forms of bodywork.
 Horses that are in shock, running a fever, or have been diagnosed with cancer should not be worked on.
-Additionally, massage should never be applied to areas exhibiting heat or swelling.
+It is also not advised for horses with heart or kidney issues.
+Additionally, massage and bodywork should never be applied to areas exhibiting heat or swelling.
 If your horse has recently suffered an acute injury, it's essential to have them examined by a veterinarian before considering any additional therapies.